tzrikka/revchat/README.md

 - When a reviewer is unassigned, they are also removed from the Slack channel.
 - When a reviewer approves the PR, they remain in the Slack channel (until they leave manually, or until the PR is closed and the channel is auto-archived).

+## End-User Onboarding

+1. Slack left panel → Apps → right-click on `⋮` → Manage → Browse apps
+2. Find the "RevChat" app → select it → click its "Open App" button
+3. Run this slash command in the app's messages tab: `/revchat opt-in`
+4. Optional: `/revchat reminders at <time in 12h or 24h format>`\
+   (the default is 8:00 AM on weekdays, using your timezone)